 - Hulu with Live TV – $39.99 per month – With this package, you can view all the content we’ve mentioned before – TV series, original content, movies, kids’ shows, documentaries, and so on.
 On top of that, you can also view live and on-demand TV from over 50 TV channels.

-Hulu’s offering includes ABC, CBS, FOX, NBC, A&E, Big Ten Network, Boomerang, Bravo, Cartoon Network, CBS Sports Network, Cheddar, CNBC, CNN, CNN World, Cozi TV, CW, Disney Channel, Disney Junior, Disney XD, E!, ESPN, ESPN 2, ESPNews, ESPN U, ESPN Bases Loaded, ESPN Goal Line, Food Network, Fox Business, Fox News, FS1, FS2, Freeform, FX, FXM, FXX, FYI, Golf Channel, HGTV, History Channel, HLN, Lifetime, Lifetime Movies, MSNBC, National Geographic, Nat Geo Wild, NBC Sports Network, Olympic Channel, Oxygen, Pop, ESPN SEC Network, Smithsonian Channel, SYFY, TBS, TCM, Telemundo, TNT, Travel Channel, truTV, Universal Kids, USA, and Viceland.
+Hulu’s offering includes ABC, ABC News, CBS, CBSN, FOX, NBC, A&E, Animal Planet, Big Ten Network, Boomerang, Bravo, Cartoon Network, CBS Sports Network, Cheddar, CNBC, CNN, CNN World, Cozi TV, The CW, Disney Channel, Disney Junior, Disney XD, E!, ESPN, ESPN 2, ESPNews, ESPN U, ESPN College Extra, ESPN Bases Loaded, ESPN Goal Line, Food Network, Fox Business, Fox News, FS1, FS2, Freeform, FX, FXM, FXX, Golf Channel, HGTV, History Channel, HLN, Investigation Discovery, Lifetime, MSNBC, MotorTrend, National Geographic, Nat Geo Wild, NBC Sports Network, Olympic Channel, Oxygen, Pop, ESPN SEC Network, Smithsonian Channel, SYFY, TBS, TCM, Telemundo, TLC, TNT, Travel Channel, truTV, Universal Kids, USA, and Viceland.
 On top of these, you’ll also get some local channels you can watch live, depending on the area you live in.

 Hulu allows users to add in some extra channels if they so desire.
 This will cost you more – but it’s good to know that the option is there.
 Our Score: 8/10